Understanding the Basics of the Federal and New Jersey Medical Leave Act (FMLA)

-Certain employers under this law are required to provide the opportunity for an employee to take leave from the company.
-Employees who qualify may take family leave for a period of no more than 12 weeks over the span of 24 months.
-Family leave is often taken when a worker is pregnant but can also be taken to take care of a sick child or parent who is in the hospital or has a serious, chronic health condition.
-The leave does not have to be paid for by the company, but nonetheless must be given if the employee qualifies.
+Certain employers under this law are required to provide employees with the opportunity to take leave from the company.
+Employees who qualify may take family leave for a period of no more than 12 weeks within 24 months.
+Family leave is often taken when a worker is pregnant, but can also be taken to take care of a sick child or parent who is in the hospital or has a serious, chronic health condition.
+The leave does not have to be paid by the company, but it must nonetheless be given if the employee qualifies.
 This article will discuss the applicability of the Act, along with options you may consider when taking leave.

 Basic Qualification Requirements

-The FMLA only applies to employers who have 50 or more employees.
-This exception does not apply to public agencies, which are covered under the FMLA regardless of the number of employees that work with them.
-Schools, whether they are public or private or if they are elementary or secondary are treated as a public agencies and fall under this exception.
+The FMLA applies only to employers with 50 or more employees.
+This exception does not apply to public agencies, which are covered under the FMLA regardless of the number of employees they employ.
+Schools, whether public or private and elementary or secondary, are treated as public agencies and fall under this exception.
 The FMLA also applies to employees who have been employed by the same employer for 12 months or more, and during the previous 12 months, worked a minimum of 1,000 hours.
-Assuming a 40-hour workweek, this means that the employee would have been working 25 weeks with the employer.
+Assuming a 40-hour workweek, the employee would have worked 25 weeks with the employer.

 What Situations Invoke the FMLA?